ava-labs/hypersdk/README.md

 override the default gossip technique with your own.
 For example, you may wish to not have any node-to-node gossip and just require validators to propose blocks only with the transactions they've received over RPC.

-### Transaction Results and Execution Rollback
-The `hypersdk` allows for any `Action` to return a result from execution (which can be any arbitrary bytes), the amount of fee units it consumed, and whether or not it was successful (if unsuccessful, all state changes are rolled back).
-This support is typically required by anyone using the `hypersdk` to implement a smart contract-based runtime that allows for cost-effective conditional execution (exiting early if a condition does not hold can be much cheaper than the full execution of the transaction).

-The outcome of execution is not stored/indexed by the `hypersdk`.
-Unlike most other blockchains/blockchain frameworks, which provide an optional "archival mode" for historical access, the `hypersdk` only stores what is necessary to validate the next valid block and to help new nodes sync to the current state.
-Rather, the `hypersdk` invokes the `hypervm` with all execution results whenever a block is accepted for it to perform arbitrary operations (as required by a developer's use case).
-In this callback, a `hypervm` could store results in a SQL database or write to a Kafka stream.

 ### Support for Generic Storage Backends
 When initializing a `hypervm`, the developer explicitly specifies which storage backends